 Suppose that, instead, we were marketing home loans aimed at luxury home buyers because we knew cardiologists make a lot of money.
-In this case we’d need to account for the bias because it’s ethically dodgy to offer different access to resources based on a variable that we know for a fact correlates with race.
+In this case it’s ethically dodgy to offer different access to resources based on a variable that we know for a fact correlates with race.
 Home loans in particular also happen to be legally protected precisely because of historical and contemporary racist loaning practices.

 Chelsea, when do we get to the actual data analysis?

 We get to it in the next post.
 But before we do, I want to say one thing about why we bothered with all these preemptive assessments.

 When Canadian engineering students graduate, they receive iron rings in a ceremony called the The Ritual of the Calling of an Engineer.
 The ceremony started after the original Quebec Bridge collapsed during construction.
 The collapse, attributed to poor planning by the engineers, killed seventy-five construction workers.